LeiGMI/PolymarketPBC/README.md

 - **Paper trading execution** — Realistic fill simulation by walking the orderbook with slippage modeling and risk management (5 trades rejected in backtest due to slippage tolerance)
 - **Agent orchestration loop** — Ties all modules together in a continuous autonomous cycle
 - **Backtest simulation** — End-to-end demo with 8 news cycles, 8 executed trades, and 5 risk-rejected trades

+### ⚠️ Limitations
+- **No live execution yet** — The agent runs in paper trading mode only; `py-clob-client` SDK integration is architected but not wired
+- **No historical evaluation** — Backtest uses simulated news events against real market structure, not a large real-world news dataset
+- **No test suite or CI** — Code has been manually tested but lacks automated regression tests
+- **Latency claims are architectural** — Ingestion latency targets are design goals based on prototype measurements, not benchmarked on production infrastructure
+- **LLM analysis is probabilistic** — The "superforecaster" framing describes structured constrained-output prompting, not a calibrated forecasting system

 ### 🔜 Roadmap (Post-Hackathon)
 - **Live execution** — Wire `py-clob-client` SDK into the execution engine for real Polymarket trades